Liza & Roland's page 2

 All donations go directly towards supporting the activities of the charity.

 Thank you for remembering our little angel and supporting this cause, it really does mean a lot

 Charity Registration No. 1124250

-The UKCNRC supports and delivers research into childhood neurological disorders across the whole UK.
-It links all the centres caring for children with neurological diseases together, so that coordinated national research can be delivered into these often rare and neglected conditions.
+Child Brain Research supports and delivers research into child brain diseases across the UK.
+It links all the centres caring for these children to do coordinated research across the country into these often rare and neglected conditions.
 Thank you for your support.